-For the purpose of setting the budget, it has been assumed that new investments will be made at an average rate of 1.2% with an assumed average reserve balance of £33.365m for the year.
+For the purpose of setting the budget, it has been assumed that new investments will be made at an average rate of 0.65%.

-2.3 Local Context
+2.4 Local Context

-As of the end of December 2015 the PCC had £2.5m of borrowing and £41m of investments.
-This is set out in further detail at Appendix A. Forecast changes in these sums are shown in the balance sheet analysis in table 1 below.
+On 30th September 2017, the Commissioner currently held £2.213m of borrowing and on the 28th February held £23.3m of investments.
+This is set out in further detail at Appendix B. Forecast changes in these sums are shown in the balance sheet analysis in table 1 below.